British Columbia operates three business streams:

 - Pay a $300 registration fee, $3,500 application fee and $1,000 fee for each key staff application.

-Complete an online registration including a short business concept and pay non-refundable fee of $300.
-Candidates are scored on the information they provide and are place in a pool for six months or 180 days, or until they receive an invitation.
+Complete an online registration including a short business concept and pay a non-refundable fee of $300.
+Candidates are scored on the information they provide and are placed in a pool for six months or 180 days, or until they receive an invitation.

 British Columbia carries out regular draws, on average one each month for the Entrepreneur stream.
 Candidates who are invited to apply have four months to submit a complete application.
 The score takes into account English language ability, age and Canadian work experience.
 Candidates can improve their score while in the pool, including by submitting a new business concept.